Quantum-Software-Development/QuantumComputing-Timeline-Formulas/README.md

       Where:
      - **Observable error** refers to the number of bits where the transmitted and received values differ due to noise or eavesdropping.
      - **Total bits sent** refers to the total number of qubits transmitted during the key distribution process.

+     This formula is essential for determining the level of interference and security in quantum communication systems.
+The lower the QBER, the higher the security of the quantum key distribution process.
+This section can be added to your README.md for a comprehensive explanation of Gilles Brassard's work and the formula related to the BB84 protocol.

+#